tfsec/tfsec.github.io/_docs/azure/security-center/defender-on-sql-servers-vms.md

 ---
+title: azure-security-center-defender-on-sql-servers-vms
-title: Ensure Azure Defender is set to On for Sql Server on Machines
+description: Ensure Azure Defender is set to On for Sql Server on Machines
 shortcode: azure-security-center-defender-on-sql-servers-vms
 legacy:
 summary: Ensure Azure Defender is set to On for Sql Server on Machines